 The company currently operates numerous aluminum smelters in three countries.
 Most are located in Russia, with ones in Sweden and Nigeria.
 Rusal's core assets are located in Siberia, which accounts for much of its aluminum production.

 Shandong Xinfa Aluminum Group Co.
 Ltd. is another major Chinese aluminum producer.

-Founded in 1972 and headquartered in the Shandong Province of eastern China, the company has over 50 subsidiaries in power generation, alumina and aluminum refining, carbon production and downstream aluminum product manufacturing.
+Founded in 1972 and headquartered in the Shandong Province of eastern China, the company has over 50 subsidiaries in power generation.

 Shandong Xinfa's major aluminum assets include Chiping Huaxin Aluminum Industry Co.
 Ltd., the Shandong Xinfa Hope Aluminum Co.
 Ltd. (East Hope Group) and Guangxi Xinfa Aluminum Co.
 Ltd.